lindahua/NumericExtensions.jl/README.md

 ```

 Here, using a typed functor ``Add`` and the ``vmap`` function provided in this package, statement (1) is *20%* faster than statement (2) in my benchmark (run ``test/benchmark_vmap.jl``).
 The reason is that typed functors triggered the compilation of specialized methods, where the codes associated with the functor will probably be *inlined*.

+## Main Features

+The package aims to provide generic and high performance functions for numerical computation, especially *mapping* and *reduction*.

+* A large collection of pre-defined functors cover most typical mathematical computation.
+* User can easily define customized functors.
+* Higher order functions ``vmap`` and ``vreduce`` are provided for mapping and reduction (both full reduction and reduction along specific dimensions).
+They are carefully optimized and tuned, often resulting in *2x - 10x* speed up compared to the counterpart in Julia Base.
+* Map-reduce can be done in one call of ``vreduce``, which performs the computation in a cache-friendly manner and without creating any intermediate arrays.
+* Broadcasting computation (supporting both inplace updating and writing results to new arrays).